A-Garg/call-heatmap/README.md

 I use SMS Backup+ to back up my call logs to Gmail under the label "Call log".
 I used Google Takeout to export my call log to an mbox format file 'Call log.mbox'.

 In the script, I hard-coded some of the in-hospital calls I've done, including their date/time and which hospital wards I cover.
 I respond to pages on these calls using my cellphone so that they are logged to Gmail.

-The script returns a heatmap of average number of pages per hour, grouped by in-hospital call type.
+The script looks for phone calls made to the Kingston Health Sciences centre during the hours that I am on call, and returns a heatmap of average number of pages per hour, grouped by in-hospital call type.

 ![Heatmap](heatmap.png)